A30 road: 19th century

 At the turn of the 19th century, William Hanning created the "New Direct Road", a fast coaching route between London and Exeter.
 The road deviated from Ogilby's route running via Amesbury and Ilminster, rejoining the older road at Honiton.
 It became popular with postal services such as The Subscription.
 In 1831, a race was held between London and Exeter via the New Direct Road, which resulted in a dead heat.
 170 miles were covered in 13 hours, compared to a typical early 18th century time of four days.
 In response to the competition of routes, a new turnpike road was built west of Chard, avoiding the historic route to Honiton via Stockland, with several steep hills.
 This road met the New Direct Road near Upottery.

+This 'New Direct Road' is the basis of what is now the A303.

 Historically, the route between London and Land's End was also called the "Great South-West Road".
 In the 21st century, the name only refers to a small section of the road near Heathrow.